 - In Trump, Russia and the media – The hacking of the Democratic party and private cybersecurity companies (part 1), Trump, Russia and the media – The administration makes its case and it’s the red scare all over again (part 2), Trump, Russia and the media – The Buzzfeed dossier and the bankruptcy of journalism (part 3) and Trump, Russia and the media – The deep state against Trump and the threat on democracy (part 4), I review the evidence on the various allegations that have been made about the relationship between Trump and Russia, as well as the way in which the media has covered that issue.
 I conclude that, depending on the allegation, the evidence ranges from weak to completely preposterous.
 In the process, I document a shocking amount of bias and incompetence on the part of journalists, who clearly aren’t doing their job.
 The whole thing is more than 16,000 words long and contain 137 hyperlinks, which is why I made it a four-part series of posts.
 As far as I know, this is by far the most thorough discussion of the allegations that have been made about Trump and Russia out there, which I think is very important because this story is being used to prevent Trump from pursuing a détente with Russia.
-You may also want to check The Russia/Trump nonsense has reached peak insanity and More on the Trump/Russia witch hunt, On Trump’s collusion with Russia, if you add nothing to nothing, what you get is still nothing and Moving the goalposts on Trump’s collusion with Russia and A case study in propaganda about Trump’s imaginary collusion with Russia, which focus on later developments, but are not as detailed.
+You may also want to check The Russia/Trump nonsense has reached peak insanity, More on the Trump/Russia witch hunt, On Trump’s collusion with Russia, if you add nothing to nothing, what you get is still nothing and Moving the goalposts on Trump’s collusion with Russia and A case study in propaganda about Trump’s imaginary collusion with Russia, which focus on later developments.